LyonMike01/Nupat-Task2-CrudeApi/README.md

-# PROJECT IINTRODUCTION
+# PROJECT INTRODUCTION
 This is a simple CRUD API that allows users to create, update, Get user by ID and Delete User from a database.
 The API is built using Node.js and Express and it uses MongoDB as the database.

 ## Important Notice
-Make sure  to include /api in the live link inorder to be able to access the home page and subsequent pages
+Make sure to include */api* in the live link home page and subsequent endpoints in order to be able to access the endpoints

 # Requirement